tonyb486/tonybox.net/content/posts/simple-stl-viewer.md

 ---

 Here's a simple part that I made in OpenSCAD:
-<div class="stlviewer" data-src="/models/hook.stl"></div>
+<div class="stlviewer" data-src="/objects/keystone/keystone.stl" data-rotate="x" data-zdistance="2"></div>

-It's meant to be a small hook for a hose, that you can attach to a 2x4.
-I haven't 3D printed it yet, so I don't know if it works - but one thing that that *does* work is the 3D viewer above.
+It's a <a href="/objects/keystone/">simple bracket</a> to mount keystone jacks to a wall.
+This article isn't about that, it's about the viewer used to display it above.
 It uses WebGL to render it in your browser, and the three.js library makes it easy to implement.
 It's part of my [hugo](https://gohugo.io/) template now, since I'd like to post some of the objects that I make for 3D printing.

 Here's the code for the initial version, in roughly literate programming style.